airdcpp-web/airdcpp-create-extension/README.md

 ## Developing

+Extension's entry point for extension-specific code is `src/main.js`.
+Files inside the `dist` directory are generated automatically and should not be modified by hand.

+### Running/debugging the extension

 - Create a copy of ``devserver/settings.js.example`` and rename it to ``devserver/settings.js``
 - Edit ``devserver/settings.js`` to contain the correct API address and user credentials

+**Visual Studio Code**

+The project contains debug configuration files for [Visual Studio Code](https://code.visualstudio.com) so it can be launched directly via the *Debug* panel.

+**Running from terminal**

-- Run `npm start` to start the devepment server
+Run `npm start` to start the development server.

-You should now see the test message in application's event log.

-Extension's entry point for extension-specific code is `src/main.js`.
 The extension will be restarted automatically every time the source files are updated.
-Files inside the `dist` directory are generated automatically and should not be modified by hand.

 ## Publishing extensions